-- Revenue recognition non-exchange revenue (conditions vs. restrictions) - · Whether there is control over an investee - · Whether the Foundation is acting as an agent of Sport NZ for lead agency funding received - Whether the investment in Halberg Endowment Fund is impaired
+- · Revenue recognition non-exchange revenue (conditions vs. restrictions) - · Whether there is control over an investee - · Whether the Foundation is acting as an agent of Sport NZ for lead agency funding received

 (d) Functional and presentation currency

 The financial statements are presented in New Zealand dollars (\$), which is the entity's functional currency.
 All financial information presented in New Zealand dollars has been rounded to the nearest dollar.